dbursztynowski/5g-taskforce/looptest/README.md

 ```
 has to be added for each agent node.

-If you did not enable it during installation, follow the steps below.
+If you did not enable in-place pod vertical scaling during installation, follow the steps below.

 ## 1.2 Enable on a running k3s cluster